Communities

 @VLDR As you can see from comments like https://powerusers.codidact.com/comments/thread/5490#comment-15648 , there where a couple of different ways in which users interpreted the first version of the question.
 What might be a clear question for you, might not be clear for others.
 Embrace this and don't blame others for misunderstanding your question.
 You can avoid problems in which users answer to what they guess you mean, by reacting to comments which ask for clarification in a timely manner.

-TextKit‭ wrote over 2 years ago · edited over 2 years ago
+TextKit‭ wrote almost 3 years ago · edited almost 3 years ago

 "don't blame others".
 I am not blaming others.
 I am just highlighting that the intent of my question has always been obvious, which Olin Lathrop's answer missed.
 If a user is uncertain about the intent of my question, then they can request clarification as comments, rather than construe it uncompassionately.
 What would you like me to do about the reaction?